 Wind and solar are less prone to large-scale failure because they are distributed and modular.
 Distributed systems are spread out over a large geographical area, so a severe weather event in one location will not cut off power to an entire region.
 Water scarcity is another risk for non-renewable power plants.
 Coal, nuclear, and many natural gas plants depend on having sufficient water for cooling, which means that severe droughts and heat waves can put electricity generation at risk.On the current trajectory, the risk of disruptive events will increase in the future as droughts, heat waves, more intense storms, and increasingly severe wildfires become more frequent due to global warming—increasing the need for resilient, clean technologies.Will you be part of the revolution?

-As a specialised services company we focus on delivering infrastructure Asset Health Management (AHM), Predictive Maintenance services and Infrastructure Protection solutions.
-In today’s competitive environment, optimisation, efficiencies and cost reduction are the key fundamentals to successful operations.
+In today’s competitive environment, optimization, efficiencies and cost reduction are the key fundamentals to successful operations.

 An energy audit is a survey and analysis of energy flows, process or systems with the aim to reduce or conserve the amount of energy input into the system without negatively affecting the output.
 In commercial and industrial real estate, an energy audit is the first step in identifying opportunities to reduce energy expense and carbon footprint.